 What is a test strand?
 A test strand is a pinch of hair typically cut out somewhere in the back of your hair, that is used to test the color on.
-The hair strand is typically put in a piece of foil that is then colored, washed and dried.
+The hair strand is generally put in a piece of foil that is then colored, washed, and dried.
 Whatever the end result on the test strand is will be the end result on all of your hair.

 MYTH: Coloring your Hair Dark Is Cheaper

 FACT: Coloring Your Hair Dark Is Cheaper If You Stay The Same Color